 Scheduling a ClockWheel

-1) From the station menu, select "Schedule" then "Events" from the drop-down menu.
+1. From the station menu, select Events from the left side menu.

 • Title: Enter a name for the event